VibeFlow-AI/Team-13/README.md

 | Mentee | mentee@example.com | mentee123 | "Login as Mentee" |

 To use this feature:
-1. Click the "Login as Mentor" or "Login as Mentee" button to auto-fill credentials
+1. Click the "Login as Mentor" or "Login as Mentee" button
-2. Click the "Welcome Back" button to complete the login
-3. You'll be redirected to the appropriate dashboard based on the role
+2. You'll be automatically signed in and redirected to the appropriate dashboard based on the role

 These accounts must be created in your Supabase database before they can be used with the quick login feature.
-You can create them:

-- Directly through the Supabase Dashboard
-- Using the provided seed script: `npm run seed`
+Run `npm run seed` to create these accounts automatically.

 See [Test Accounts Documentation](docs/test-accounts.md) for more details about implementation and customization.